 The key to great lighting for social media photography is to use a natural light source as often as possible.
-If you’re shooting indoors, position your subject close to the windows.
+Planning on shooting indoors?
+Position your subject close to the windows.
 If you must use artificial light, avoid using flash and make sure your lighting source is behind you, shining on your subject.
-If you’re taking photos with a smartphone indoors, use a higher ISO setting (up to ISO 3200).
+When taking photos with a smartphone indoors, use a higher ISO setting (up to ISO 3200).
 If you take most of your photos indoors, it may be worthwhile to invest in a three-point lighting system.
 This setup will eliminate the shadows and color casts that make indoor photography look hard and flat.

 Composition: Use the Rule of Thirds

 A basic tenet of photography composition is to follow the rule of thirds.
 How?
 Start by using your imagination to divide the photograph you are about to take into three blocks.
 Next, position your subject in either the left or right block, snap the photo, and voila!
 You’ve created a compelling and professional-looking image.
-If you need help visualizing your image divided into blocks, most smartphones have a grid setting that you can turn on to help you determine how to take the photo.
+Need help visualizing your image?
+Most smartphones have a grid setting that you can turn on to help you determine how to take the photo.

 Refrain from using the rule of thirds in every aspect of your social media photography.
 For example, the rule of thirds won’t work for profile pictures on social platforms because they are square.
 Similarly, in product detail images for ecommerce websites, the subject should remain in the center of the photograph.